meirelesff/deflateBR/README.md

 #> [1] 318.1845
 ```

-With the same syntax, a vector of nominal Reais can also be deflated:
+With the same syntax, a vector of nominal Reais can also be deflated, what is useful while working with `data.frames`:

 ``` r
 # Create some data